bachirNdiaye/reusable-table-widget/README.md

 and finally a `ContextMenuComponent` that handles the row action menu

+app
+  components
+    context-menu
+    data-table
+    filter-bar
+    table-widget
+  data (PS: The mock data is expressely generated to have a large variety of values for testing purpose)
+    mock-servers
+  models
+    filter-definition
+    server
+    table-action
+    table-query
+  store
+    table-state

 ## State Management Strategy

 All state management is handles in `TableStateService` using Angular Signals